slifin/breeze/README.md

 * [Iterating with side effects](#array_walk)

 ## About
-Breeze is a series of code suggestions array_* functions
+Breeze is a framework aimed at PHP developers to encourage a style of code that creates good habits around naming things and actions within code.

 ## Including Names